 Get the most out of your rhubarb plants with these rhubarb growing tips and find out when is the best time to harvest rhubarb.

-We started a little rhubarb patch in our garden last year and it’s doing really well, so I thought it might be fun to talk a little bit about growing rhubarb and since we’re right in the thick of rhubarb season now, answer the big question, ‘When’s the best time to harvest rhubarb?’.
+We started a little rhubarb patch in our garden a few years ago and it’s doing really well, so I thought it might be fun to talk a little bit about growing rhubarb and since we’re right in the thick of rhubarb season now, answer the big question, ‘When’s the best time to harvest rhubarb?’.
 Kennedy has always loved rhubarb, or “lubarb” as she used to call it and we used to grow it for her at our old house when she was really little.
 We tried once before to get some rhubarb going here in this house, but our first attempt was not so pretty!
 This time around we’ve had really good luck though so we’re all set for pies, and crisps, or for just eating it straight out of the garden!

 With our first attempt, we had just one really tiny plant that we put way out on the far end of our garden.
 I think what happened is that something came along and ate most of it, so the plant was just too weak and died.
 This time around, we started off with larger plants from the garden center and we put them on the side of the garden closest to the house, next to the herbs.
 That seems to be all that was needed to prevent that problem from happening again!
 It’s funny what a difference it can make when you just move a plant to a slightly different location.
 We’ve seen so many sad little plants go on to live full, happy, beautiful lives when we’ve moved them just a few feet away from where they originally were.